voberto/WSN_Temp_GUI/README.md

 ### 2 - Contents

-i) '/wsn' -> hardware (Eagle schematic and board files) and software (Arduino files) related to the Node MCU board.
+- '/wsn' -> hardware (Eagle schematic and board files) and software (Arduino files) related to the Node MCU board.

-ii) '/client' -> all the software for the GUI program.
+- '/client' -> all the software for the GUI program.

 ### 3 -  Components